Hujambo!

 I took these pictures with my phone, but they’re not very good because 1. it’s a phone and 2.
 I didn’t want the crazy guy to see me taking pictures.
 My goodness, can you imagine how that would have panned out?
 You can’t run, because he runs faster than you!
 And he’s barefoot!

-Tumezoea (“we are used to it”)!
+Tumezoea (“we’re used to it”)!
 Sometimes I see him running down the road with a joint (you can smell the weed) in his hand… crazy.
-Haha.

 5 Comments to “Crazy People Are Crazy”